 Lois Juliber, Chair of The MasterCard Foundation, is the retired Vice Chairman and Chief Operating Officer of Colgate-Palmolive.
-While at Colgate Ms. Juliber was instrumental in growing the company’s global business in Asia, Africa, Latin America, and the Middle East and in refocusing the company’s information technology, manufacturing, research and development, and new product capabilities.
-She has been recognized by Fortune Magazine, Business Week, the American Advertising Federation, among others for her corporate leadership.
-Ms. Juliber is a member of the Board of Directors of the DuPont Corporation and Kraft, a Trustee Emerita of Wellesley College, and a member of the President’s Council at Olin College.
+While at Colgate Ms. Juliber was instrumental in growing the company’s global business in Asia, Africa, Latin America, and the Middle East, and in refocusing the company’s information technology, manufacturing, research and development, and new product capabilities.
+She has been recognized by Fortune Magazine, Business Week and the American Advertising Federation among others for her corporate leadership.
+Ms. Juliber is a member of the Board of Directors of the DuPont Corporation and Mondelez International (formerly Kraft), a Trustee Emerita of Wellesley College, and a member of the President’s Council at Olin College.

 Jendayi Frazer is a Distinguished Public Service Professor at Carnegie Mellon University, where she is a member of the faculty in the H. John Heinz III College’s School of Public Policy and Management.
 She is the Director of the university’s Center for International Policy and Innovation (CIPI) and Adjunct Senior Fellow for Africa Studies at the Council on Foreign Relations.
 Dr. Frazer served as the U.S. Assistant Secretary of State for African Affairs and as Special Assistant to the President and Senior Director for African Affairs at the National Security Council.
 She was the first woman U.S. Ambassador to South Africa.
 Dr. Frazer received the Distinguished Service Award, the highest award bestowed by the Secretary of State.